-Trudging up the scenic fishing village, getting lost in a myriad of shops selling shiny things I discover, in Cascais all the windy, narrow streets lead to the white sandy beaches skirting the Atlantic Ocean.
+Trudging up the scenic fishing village through the myriad of shops selling shiny things I discover, in Cascais, all the windy streets lead to the white sandy beaches skirting the Atlantic Ocean.

 Tracing the famous Portuguese pavement in all patterns imaginable, I land in a Sunday market at the old town center.
 Amidst arrays of tables brimming with knickknacks, the Jacaranda trees in the background with drooping trumpet-shaped blue blossoms catch my attention.
 It is the first time I have seen them live.
 In excitement, I tell myself Cascais is the most beautiful place I have ever visited.

 Only 31 km west of bustling Lisbon, with 30 km of coastline, this seaside village feels like a different world.
 The green of the Sintra mountains framing the azure blue Atlantic Ocean forms a stunning landscape.
 Given the weather and location, it doesn’t come as a surprise that Cascais used to be the Portuguese Royal family’s summer retreat.
 In a way, it helped in elevating the status of the village.

-Cascais is like a one-stop shop for vacationers.
+Cascais is like a one-stop-shop for vacationers.
 Beaches, museums, history, culture, sports, food, shopping, stories about spies you name it, the historic village has it.
 It is popular as much with golfers as with surfers.
-The restaurants known for its fish delicacies swarm with tourists and locals.
+The restaurants known for its fish delicacies swarm with tourists and locals alike.
 But, vegetarians will have to do with the delicious desserts, and a lot of exercise after that, not just in Cascais but around Portugal.

 Here is a photo guide to Cascais.

 The flat stoned Portuguese pavements are famous worldwide for their unique patterns.
 Here’s a pavement representing sea waves.

 Seashells appear everywhere in Portugal including the famous Portuguese pavement.
-They are also a major part of Portuguese architecture called Manueline style.
+They are also a major part of Portuguese architecture called the Manueline style.